 On January 17, 2020, Cannae purchased its corporate headquarters in Las Vegas, Nevada from an affiliate of FNF for \$9.3 million.
-Subsequent to Cannae's purchase of the building through December 31, 2020, Cannae earned \$0.3 million of rent income from FNF.
+Subsequent to Cannae's purchase of the building through December 31, 2020, Cannae earned \$0.3 million of rent income from FNF, and earned a similar amount in the year ended December 31, 2021.